Doctor Fate: Modern Age (1985–2011)

-However, the revival of the JSA title in 1991 allowed an opportunity for the Doctor Fate character to be reworked, with Jared Stevens subsequently killed off.
+However, the revival of the JSA title in 1999 allowed an opportunity for the Doctor Fate character to be reworked, with Jared Stevens subsequently killed off.

 The next incarnation of Doctor Fate would come in the form of Hector Hall, the son of the Golden Age Hawkman and Hawkgirl, who is reincarnated due to the machinations of Mordru.
 A fan-favorite incarnation, the character was featured in the JSA title and a five-issue Doctor Fate limited series in 2003.
 Hector Hall was killed in the Day of Vengeance limited series in 2005 as part of the lead-in to the 2005 company-wide event crossover, Infinite Crisis.

 In early 2007, DC published a bi-weekly run of one-shots depicting the search for a new Doctor Fate.
 These were intended to be followed by a new Doctor Fate ongoing series in April 2007, written by Steve Gerber and illustrated by Paul Gulacy, featuring the new Doctor Fate.
 However, the series was delayed due to extended production and creative difficulties.
 Gerber said in an interview for Newsarama that the story intended for the first arc of the Doctor Fate ongoing series had been reworked to serve as the main story for Countdown to Mystery, a dual-feature eight-issue miniseries with Eclipso as the second feature.
 The first issue of Countdown to Mystery, with art by Justiniano and Walden Wong rather than Gulacy, was released in November 2007.
-Due to Gerber's death, the seventh issue was written by Adam Beechen using Gerber's notes.
+Following Gerber's death, the seventh issue was written by Adam Beechen using Gerber's notes.
 The final issue was written by Beechen, Gail Simone, Mark Waid, and Mark Evanier, who each wrote a different ending to the story.
 The character then appeared in the Reign in Hell miniseries and in Justice Society of America (vol. 3) #30 (August 2009), featuring in the book until its cancellation with #54 in August 2011.
 During the series, writer Marc Guggenheim described Doctor Fate's role as a powerhouse but intended to flesh out the character.